 Potatoes below, photovoltaics above

-Mr Schindele, we are standing in front of an apple orchard in Gelsdorf near Bonn, we see young apple trees in a row and solar modules a good four metres above them.
+Mr Schindele, we are standing in front of an apple orchard in Gelsdorf near Bonn.
+We see young apple trees in a row and solar modules a good 4 metres above them.

-This is a so-called Fruitvoltaic system, a special application of agri-photovoltaics.
-The solar modules above the apples are translucent, so in future the farmer will be able to harvest fruit and electricity on the same area.
+This is a so-called fruitvoltaic system, a special application of agrivoltaics.
+The solar modules above the apples are translucent, so in future the farmer will be able to harvest fruit and electricity in the same field.

 What does translucent mean?